-- A. Are the content/tasks that are to be delivered via e-learning clearly highlighted in the Course of Study?
-(GO/NO GO REQUIREMENT) YES NO N/A - B. Is there documentation that e-learning is incorporated into the content/tasks in the program plan?
-(GO/NO GO REQUIREMENT) YES
+A. Are the content/tasks that are to be delivered via e-learning clearly highlighted in the Course of Study?
+(GO/NO GO REQUIREMENT) YES NO N/A

-- C. Do the instructional hours to be credited toward meeting up to 25 percent of the program specialty hour requirements correlate with the vendor's average completion time for each instructional module?
-(GO/NO GO REQUIREMENT) - D. Is there documentation of the implementation and use of e-learning instructional materials as evidenced in a Learning Management System (LMS)?
-(GO/NO GO REQUIREMENT)

-A. Highlight e-learning activities in the course of study materials.
+B. Is there documentation that e-learning is incorporated into the content/tasks in the program plan?
+(GO/NO GO REQUIREMENT) U YES D NO □ N/A C. Do the instructional hours to be credited toward meeting up to 25 percent of the program specialty hour requirements correlate with the vendor's average completion time for each instructional module?
+(GO/NO GO REQUIREMENT) U YES □ NO □ N/A D. Is there documentation of the implementation and use of e-learning instructional materials as evidenced in a Learning Management System (LMS)?
+(GO/NO GO REQUIREMENT) U YES □ NO □ N/A POSSIBLE DOCUMENTS: A. Highlight e-learning activities in the course of study materials.
 B. Cross-reference e-learning activities to content/tasks in the program plan.

-C. Correlate instructional hours to be credited toward meeting up to 25 percent of the program specialty hour requirements with the vendor's average completion time for each instructional module.

-D. Show an example of the Learning Management System (LMS) used to track student progress.

-12.3 ADVISORY COMMITTEE INPUT

-E-learning, for the purpose of meeting the hour requirements, should be discussed and approved by the Advisory Committee.

-A. Are Advisory Committee meeting minutes available to confirm that the committee has discussed e-learning?
-(GO/NO GO IN REQUIREMENT) YES

-POSSIBLE DOCUMENTS: A. Highlight pertinent information in the Advisory Committee meeting minutes.
+C. Correlate instructional hours to be credited toward meeting up to 25 percent of hour requirements with the vendor's average completion time for each instruction D. Show an example of the Learning Management System (LMS) used to track s nal modul le. ecialty 12.3 ADVISORY COMMITTEE INPUT E-learning, for the purpose of meeting the hour requirements, should be discussed Advisory Committee. d and app roved b 12.3 by the A. Are Advisory Committee meeting minutes available to confirm that the committee has discussed e-learning?
+(GO/NO GO REQUIREMENT) U YES □ NO □ N/A POSSIBLE DOCUMENTS: A. Highlight pertinent information in the Advisory minutes.
+Committ ee meet ing Stan Number of 'Yes' responses (as many as ' dard 12 7 items)

-Page 118 of 138

-Standard 12 Number of 'Yes' responses (as many as 7 items)

-NO N/A